upenndigitalscholarship/monuments-research-group/essay/Lee-and-West-Point.md

 [^4]: *Pittsburgh Courier*, "Awarding Lee Sword to West Point cadet
     Attacked by G.A.R," 2.

+[^5]: *Pittsburgh Courier*, "Awarding Lee Sword to West Point cadet
+    Attacked by G.A.R," 2.

+[^6]: *Pittsburgh Courier*, "Awarding Lee Sword to West Point cadet
+    Attacked by G.A.R," 2.

-[^5]: *Afro-American*, "G.A.R.
+[^7]: *Afro-American*, "G.A.R.
 Raps D. of C. for R. E. Lee Sword."
 Both
-    articles seem to have been drawn from a news agency with the initials CNS (possibly the Catholic News Service) originating in St.
+    articles have been drawn from the CNS news agency in St. Paul, Minnesota.
-    Paul, Minnesota.